 Just giving away your salary in full to someone else does not mean that the money will be managed well.

-2. Big issue when the son moves out
+2. A big issue when the son moves out

 I don’t know what is the big fuss all about – when the son’s leaves, usually in the movie, the mother tries hard to stop him from leaving (waste 30 – 45 minutes of the screen time for crying, wailing and dramatic actions) and when he does, she cries like a funeral have taken place.
 The remaining family doesn’t eat and sleep well for the next few weeks.